atch2203/blog/src/content/blog/riscy writeup.md

 ```
 It seems that this program is only doing 3-4 things:
 - it first gives us the pointer to our function, which in this case is right above our buffer (verify this later)
-Note that this is 64 bit, since
+Note that this is 64 bit, since our function pointer is of type `ulong`.

 **TODO DRAW STACK**